Book Review: Half Moon Bay

 Alice LaPlante is an award-winning writer, editor, and teacher of writing, both fiction and nonfiction.

-Alice has published three novels and five non-fiction books, as well as edited best-selling books for many other writers of fiction and nonfiction.
+Alice has published three novels and five non-fiction books, and has also edited best-selling books by many other writers of fiction and non-fiction.

 Alice lives with her family in Mallorca, Spain.